adrhill/SparseConnectivityTracer.jl/docs/src/internals/adding_overloads.md

 - Overloads must return conservative sparsity patterns (no false negatives) over the entire input domain.
 - Tracers must error instead of entering branches in user code.
-  This requires that overloads return tracers instead of `Bool` (or numbers), as the former are designed to error in comparisons.
+  This requires that overloaded functions return tracers instead of `Bool` (or numbers), as the former are designed to error in comparisons.
-- Overloads must ignore values of non-tracer inputs.
+- Overloads must ignore scalar values of non-tracer inputs.
   While SCT can't guarantee conserservative sparsity patterns on stateful user code (e.g. due to stateful non-tracer values entering branches, see `f(x) = randn() > 0.5 ? x : 0`), we try to support as much of it as possible.